Football: Mahrez named African Footballer of the Year

 Leicester caused a major shock when as 5,000-1 outsiders they went on to win the Premier League last season.

-Mahrez played a key role in the Foxes' stunning run with 17 goals, 10 assists in 37 appearances.
+Mahrez, a slightly-built, right-sided forward who started out with hometown club AAS Sarcelles in 2004, played a key role in the Foxes' stunning run with 17 goals, 10 assists in 37 appearances.
+He played in all but of Leicester's games.

 He was the first Algerian to win a Premier League champions medal and sparked a massive following back home in Algeria for the club, who he had first thought was a rugby team when he was contacted to join them four years ago.